sparkybg/UniSolder-5.2/README.md

 - automatic 1/2, 1/4 and 1/8 power selection, so only simple single winding 24V transformer can drive all the instruments, from the smallest JBC Nano, to the largest JBC C245.
 - 2 separate heater control channels
 - 2 independent sensor inputs
-- current source on any sensor input 3uA - 12mA, wuth 2 bands (x1, x16) and 256 steps per band
+- current source on any sensor input 3uA - 12mA, with 2 bands (x1, x16) and 256 steps per band
 - flexible differential amplifier input selection
 - amplifier gain from 0 to 750 in 256 steps
 - negative offset selection in 1024 steps
-- resistive instrument identification (upto 625 different instruments can be identified by 2 resistors on the connector)
+- resistive instrument identification (upto 625 different instruments can be identified by 2 resistors in the connector)
 - polynomial floating point voltage/resistance to temperature calculation
 - wave shaping to filter out the inductive peaks from series sensor signal
 - PID control with power limit